 European Geophysical Society

 Lovlie, Reidar; Jakobsson, Martin; and Backman, Jan, "Paleomagnetic Chronology of Arctic Ocean Sediment Cores: Reversals and Excursions -The Conundrum" (2003).
-Center for Coastal and Ocean Mapping.
+Geophysical Research Abstracts.
 275.